-First things first: You may not have heard of Sparklight, because it used to be called Cable One.
-The corporate parent company is still Cable One, but the residential internet service was rebranded as Sparklight in 2019.
+You may not have heard of Sparklight, because it used to be called Cable One.
+The corporate parent company is still Cable One, but its residential internet service was rebranded as Sparklight in 2019.

 Sparklight features a hybrid fiber-coax cable internet connection and offers plans with download speeds up to 940 megabits per second.

 Two things stand out right away with Sparklight.
-First, its prices are competitive among internet service providers and are easy to understand.
-There's very little fine print surrounding the monthly price.
+First, its prices are competitive among internet service providers and easy to understand; there's very little fine print surrounding the monthly cost.
 Second, there are no contracts, so you don't have to fear a long-term commitment.
 There's a lot to like.

-But -- I mean, we are talking about an ISP here, so there's always a but -- Sparklight also includes data caps on all its plans.
+But (we are talking about an ISP here, so there's always a but) Sparklight also includes data caps on almost all its plans.
 If you want unlimited data, you'll have to pay extra.
 So, there's that.
-But overall, Sparklight is a viable cable internet provider and an especially compelling option if you live in some of the more rural and suburban areas it services.
+Overall, Sparklight is a viable cable internet provider and an especially compelling option if you live in some of the more rural and suburban areas it services.

-Sparklight Internet boasts throughout its site about "fiber-rich" plans, but don't be fooled.
-Much like other cable internet providers we've covered, their internet infrastructure is a hybrid fiber-coaxial cable connection, not a 100% fiber network.
+Sparklight internet boasts about "fiber-rich" plans throughout its site, but don't be fooled.
+Like other cable internet providers we've covered, its internet infrastructure is a hybrid fiber-coaxial cable connection, not a 100% fiber network.

 What does this mean in practical terms?
-It means, just like with any other cable internet hookup, your download speeds will be much higher than your upload speeds.
+Like any cable internet hookup, your download speeds will be much higher than your upload speeds.
 Most of us have long given this little thought, as download speeds cover most of our streaming and surfing needs.
-Once the pandemic hit and we needed to work or do our schooling from home, however, upload speeds -- which are necessary for tasks like uploading large files or hopping on video classes and meetings -- became more pertinent, as well.
+Once the pandemic hit and more people needed to do work or schooling at home, upload speeds -- which are necessary for tasks like uploading large files or hopping on video classes and meetings -- became more pertinent.

 Here's the full chart of what you'll find with Sparklight internet plans:

-First of all, let me say I was actually thrown off a bit when examining the Sparklight internet prices.
-It's unusual to see an ISP with so few bells and whistles, promos and exceptions to decipher.
-So, for the most part, what you see now is what you'll pay later.
+At first, I was slightly thrown off when examining Sparklight's internet prices.
+It's unusual to see an ISP with so few bells, whistles, promos, and exceptions to decipher.
+So, for the most part, what you see now is what you'll pay for later.
 Sadly, that kind of clarity around your internet bill is usually hard to come by.

-Now, you could quibble that the one promo Sparklight does offer -- a $16 discount on the Starter 100 Plus plan -- lasts for just six months.
-Many of Sparklight's cable competitors offer discounted rates that carry through for a full year.
+You could quibble that the promo Sparklight offers -- a $25 discount on the Internet 200 plan -- lasts for just three months.
+Many of Sparklight's cable competitors provide discounted rates that carry through for an entire year.
 This is true.

-But when you look at the average cost per Mbps -- which is 32 cents across all four plans -- Sparklight is cheaper than Cox and Xfinity and more affordable than Mediacom's, Optimum's and Spectrum's standard rates, too.
-Of the cable providers we've reviewed, only WOW can boast lower standard rates across all plan tiers.
+But when you look at the average cost per megabits per second -- which is 20 cents across all four plans -- Sparklight's service is cheaper than Cox's and Xfinity's and more affordable than Mediacom's, Optimum's and Spectrum's standard rates, too.
+Only WOW can boast lower standard rates across all plan tiers of the cable providers we've reviewed.
 That's pretty good.
-However...

 Data caps are not a necessary evil.
-While many ISPs have them -- including HughesNet, Viasat and cable competitors Cox, Mediacom and Xfinity -- others do not, including cable internet provider Spectrum.
+While many ISPs have them -- including HughesNet, Viasat and cable competitors Cox, Mediacom and Xfinity -- others do not.
 So it's not a given that you'll have to face a data cap just because you're a cable internet customer.

 That said, not all data caps are the same.
-As you can see in the plans and pricing chart, the 100Mbps plan features a 350GB data cap, which is actually a little tight.
-The Wall Street Journal reported that the average home used about 400GB of data per month in 2020, so customers on that plan might be OK but could easily feel the crunch if they're not careful.
+As you can see in the plans and pricing chart, the 200Mbps plan features a 700GB data cap, which isn't bad.
+OpenVault found in its Q4 2022 report that the average home used approximately 586GB of data per month, so customers on that plan might be OK but could easily feel the crunch if they're not careful.

-Customers can expect to be charged $10 for every 100GB of additional data used over the cap, up to a maximum of $50 per month or billing cycle.
-Also, tucked within the details of Sparklight's data policy is mention that customers that exceed their data plan three or more times in a rolling 12-month period will be required to upgrade to a higher internet plan -- and must maintain that new service for a minimum of three months.
+You can expect to be charged $10 for every 100GB of additional data used over the cap, up to a maximum of $40 per billing cycle.
+Also, tucked within the details of Sparklight's data policy is a mention that customers who exceed their data plan three or more times in a rolling 12-month period will be required to upgrade to a higher internet plan and maintain that new service for a minimum of three months.

-So, if you think you might be bumping up against your data plan with any level of frequency, you might want to consider going with an unlimited data plan, which will cost an additional $40 per month.
-That's $10 less than the max fee for going over any given data plan and keeps you away from any penalty that would require you to upgrade to a higher speed plan.
+If you think you might be bumping up against your data plan with any level of frequency, you may want to consider going with an unlimited data plan, which will cost an additional $30 per month.
+That's $10 less than the max fee for going over any given data plan and keeps you away from any penalty that would require you to upgrade to a higher-speed plan.

-Oh, and I should mention there's some small print here too -- if you have the unlimited option, you could still have your speed slowed... but only after you've hit 5TB of data usage within the month.
-To put that in perspective, you could stream 4K versions of all four Indiana Jones movies, watch the Lord of the Rings trilogy, binge all Harry Potter flicks, download every Marvel Cinematic Universe entry and geek out to each Star Trek film (from William Shatner and Patrick Stewart to Chris Pine) and still be less than a quarter of the way to your limit.
+Oh, and I should mention there's some small print here, too: If you have the unlimited option, you could still have your speed slowed... but only after you've hit 5TB of data usage within the month.
+To put that in perspective, you could stream 4K versions of all four Indiana Jones movies, watch the Lord of the Rings trilogy, binge all the Harry Potter flicks, download every Marvel Cinematic Universe entry and geek out on each Star Trek film (from William Shatner to Chris Pine) and still be less than 25% of the way to your limit.
 So, I'd say that's pretty fair.

 While the data caps aren't a deal-breaker, it's a bit of a bummer that Sparklight has them at all.
 Still, on the positive side, Sparklight breaks from some of its rivals by offering plans with no contracts or term limits.
 This means you're under no obligation to stick with a plan that isn't working for you, and you don't have to fear any early termination fees if you decide to move elsewhere.

 Another positive aspect that leaps off the page (and isn't always common among ISPs) is Sparklight's money-back guarantee, which covers the first 30 days of new service.
 If Sparklight isn't right for your home, you can request a full refund, including money paid for the internet service and applicable taxes and fees.
-That's even better than the 30-day guarantee offered by Wide Open West, which doesn't extend to taxes and fees.
+That's better than the 30-day guarantee offered by WOW, which doesn't extend to taxes and fees.

-WiFi One whole-home coverage is available from Sparklight for $11 a month.
-This is slightly cheaper than the typical charge of $14 to $15 a month most ISPs charge to rent their modems.
-Also, like many other providers, customers have the option of using their own equipment and avoiding this monthly charge altogether.
+Wi-Fi One whole-home coverage is available from Sparklight for $12.50 a month.
+This is slightly cheaper than the typical $14 to $15 a month most ISPs charge to rent their modems.
+Also, as with many other providers, customers can use their own equipment and avoid this monthly charge altogether.
 The only requirement is that customers use a DOCSIS 3.0 cable modem and refer to Sparklight's list of supported cable modems.

-Self-installation is an option from Sparklight, too, but it's not available in all service areas, and it depends upon a credit check.
-Customers may bypass the credit check if they wish, but Sparklight notes you may be charged a higher deposit and/or installation fee for skipping it.
+Self-installation is also an option from Sparklight, but it's not available in all service areas and depends upon a credit check.
+You may bypass the credit check if you wish, but Sparklight notes you may be charged a higher deposit and/or installation fee for skipping it.

-However, Sparklight didn't fare as well in the South region, earning a 716 score, which increased from the preceeding year.
-However, it was still below the South's average score of 727 and squarely in the middle of the pack among 10 ISPs in the area.
+On the flip side, Sparklight did better in the South region, earning a 716 score, which increased from the preceeding year.
+However, it was still below the South's average score of 727 and squarely in the middle of the pack among 11 ISPs in the area.

-Among other organizations, the 2021 ISP report from the American Customer Satisfaction Index did not highlight Sparklight for an individual score.
-But among Ookla's stats for the first quarter of 2021, Sparklight was the fastest provider in North Dakota and the fastest ISP in Boise, Idaho.
+The 2022 ISP report from the American Customer Satisfaction Index did not highlight Sparklight for an individual score among other organizations.
+But among Ookla's stats for the fourth quarter of 2022, Sparklight was the fastest provider in Boise.

 Finally, Sparklight also fared well in PCMag's 2021 Readers' Choice awards.
-For overall satisfaction, Sparklight scored in seventh place among 24 listed providers and earned a score of 7.7, above the poll average of 7.1.
+For overall satisfaction, Sparklight ranked seventh among 24 listed providers and earned a score of 7.7, above the poll average of 7.1.

 Sparklight makes a compelling case for being included as one of the top cable internet providers in the country.
-Fiber will almost always trump cable connections, so for customers in markets like Fort Worth, Texas, for example, you might be able to find fiber plans more to your liking.
-But for customers in Ada, Oklahoma, to use a smaller market, you'll find Sparklight competing with DSL and satellite plans -- and those are simply no match for what Sparklight can offer for speed and price.
+Fiber will almost always trump cable connections, so if you live in an area like Fort Worth, Texas, you might be able to find fiber plans more to your liking.
+But for customers in Ada, Oklahoma, to use a smaller market as an example, you'll find Sparklight competing with DSL and satellite plans -- and those are simply no match for what Sparklight can offer for speed and price.

 Yes.
 Cable One is the corporate parent company and was initially the name of the ISP as well.
-That changed in 2019 when Cable One announced it was rebranding its residential internet service -- as well as TV and phone offerings -- to Sparklight.
+That changed in 2019 when Cable One announced it was rebranding its residential internet service and TV and phone offerings to Sparklight.

 Sparklight likes to talk about its "fiber-rich" broadband infrastructure, but most of its connections are hybrid fiber-coaxial cable.
 This means you'll have asymmetrical download and upload speeds.

-That said, a Sparklight spokesperson said that Sparklight is investing in all-fiber networks, including a June announcement that it will be building a symmetrical fiber broadband infrastructure for the Kilgore, Texas market.
+That said, a Sparklight spokesperson said that Sparklight is investing in all-fiber networks, and there was an announcement in January that it has symmetrical fiber broadband offerings available to over 2,000 customers in Victoria, Texas.

 Yes.
-Sparklight is making the FCC's Emergency Broadband Benefit Program available to new and current internet customers.
-The EBB is a temporary initiative to help keep households connected during the pandemic.
-It includes a discount of up to $50 a month (and up to $75 in tribal lands) for eligible households.
+Sparklight makes the Federal Communication Commission's Affordable Connectivity Program available to new and current internet customers.
+The ACP is a long-term initiative to help keep low-income households connected to crucial home broadband.
+It includes a discount of up to $30 monthly (and up to $75 in tribal lands) for eligible households.